Raidriar796/Resonite-On-Steam-Deck/README.md

 *Noise Supression Filter (in app option)* - disabling this will reduce CPU load slightly but **please** use something other than the internal microphone if you do disable this, not recommended

+**Launch Options (`Properties < General < Launch Options`)**

+`-donotautoloadhome` - Disables the cloud home from booting on startup, making startup quicker.

+`taskset -c 0,2,4,6 %command%` - "Disables" SMT for Resonite specifically, primarily beneficial on desktop mode or with multiple applications running. (if `%command%` is already there, only add `taskset -c 0,2,4,6`)

 **3rd Party Tools (use at your own risk)**

 [Cryo Utilities](<https://github.com/CryoByte33/steam-deck-utilities>) - RAM, VRAM, Swap, and storage optimizations.
 You'll likely need this to be able to reliable join moderately sized worlds without running out of RAM and crashing.